 A horseshoe-shaped tunnel 2,000 feet long, 14 feet wide, and 13 feet tall was designed to house a new outlet pipe 54 inches in diameter.
 The plan called for a 37-foot vertical tunnel to be sunk from the back of the dam to intersect with the tunnel below.

-As Construction Manager, Mott MacDonald provided project management, quality assurance, cost/schedule monitoring, environmental monitoring, and other services for the project.
+As construction manager, we provided project management, quality assurance, cost/schedule monitoring, environmental monitoring, and other services for the project.
 The tunnel was completed despite challenging conditions, including weak and friable rock and squeezing ground conditions.

 “One of the major differentiating factors on this project and the reason the Lenihan Dam project should be recognized,” ENR California reported that the decision by the Santa Clara Valley Water District to commission Mott MacDonald as the construction manager and place our staff other technical personnel onsite “where they could interact with each other and the contractor.”